timndichu/flutter-firestore/README.md

 ## Step 3: Register your app with Firebase
 1. In the center of the Firebase console's project overview page, click the Android icon to launch the setup workflow. </br>
-2. Enter your app's package name in the Android package name field. **This is important: Make sure to use a ```com.companyname.appname``` setup and not ```com.example.appname```.
+2. Enter your app's package name in the Android package name field. <br>
+**This is important: Make sure to use a ```com.companyname.appname``` setup and not ```com.example.appname```.
 So choose an appropriate name** </br>
 *Find this package name in your module (app-level) Gradle file, usually app/build.gradle (example package name: com.yourcompany.yourproject). </br>
 Make sure to find all occurrences of that package name in your project and replace all of them > from com.example.yourprojectname > to what you want it named <br>*
 3. Click Register app.

 ## Step 4: Add a Firebase configuration file

 1. Click Download google-services.json to obtain your Firebase Android config file (google-services.json).

-    You can download your Firebase Android config file again at any time.
+ *You can download your Firebase Android config file again at any time.
-    Make sure the config file is not appended with additional characters, like (2).
+ Make sure the config file is not appended with additional characters, like (2).* <br>

 2. Move your config file into the android/app directory of your Flutter app. <br>

 3. To enable Firebase services in your Android app, add the google-services plugin to your Gradle files, as follows: <br>
   a) In your root-level (project-level) Gradle file (android/build.gradle), add rules to include the Google Services Gradle plugin.
 Check that you have Google’s Maven repository, as well.
   ```